Two Weeks to Decide and Prepare!

 Wed., Nov.
 28

-After a few deadends, Les had found some people to take our bedroom furniture and a few other large items we no longer needed.
-So Les had to bring the little sick boy with him to our house so he'd be there when the people came with their truck.
+After a few dead ends, Les had found some people to take our bedroom furniture and a few other large items we no longer needed.
+So Les had to bring the kids back to our house so he'd be here when the people came with their truck.

-Les settled him in our guest room for his nap, and I hid in my office and kept working on blogs, etc.
+Les settled the sick child in our guest room for his nap, and I hid in my office and kept working on blogs until they were gone.

 Thurs., Nov.
 29

 Les went with me to meet with the Radiology Oncologist at nine in the morning.
 The radiation unit is actually located in Newmarket, but my oncologist comes to Markham one or two days a month.

 Again, she seemed very nice.
 She spent quite a bit of time outlining why I'd want radiation after the chemotherapy (to focus on the specific area where the cancer was), but she also talked about cancer prevention and so forth.
 Because it's important, I'm going to post something just on that at some point.

 While I was scheduled for radiation after the chemo, I wasn't 100% certain I'd do it.
 Seemed to me that if the chemo was effective all over my body, it ought to be effective in the original cancer area, too.
 Especially since there was no spread out from the small mass.

 Son #3 helped Les move a couple of furniture items to the garage, ready for him to leave out on a nice day.
 People in our area often leave out useful things and others pick them up.